manishr03/sta141c/README.md

 # Git Commands
 (All of this is done using the terminal and the GitHub interface)

+# Cloning the Repository to your Machine
+In your terminal, nagivate to a place where you want to save the GitHub repository locally.
+You can do this by running 'cd "directory_you_want_to_save_the_repository_in"' Then, navigate to the repository homepage on GitHub.
+Click the green "Code" button.
+Copy the link that's shown in the dropdown.
+In your terminal (while you're in the appropriate directory), run 'git clone "the_link_you_copied"'.
+This will clone the repository to your machine.

 ## Switching between branches
 Running 'git checkout "branch_name"' allows you to switch to different branches